petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/extending-liferay/using-portlet-filters.md

 1. Declare the portlet filter a Component within the OSGi framework using the `@Component` annotation and identify it as a `PortletFilter.class` service.

    !!! note
        Portlet filters are [OSGi Declarative Service (DS) Components](https://enroute.osgi.org/FAQ/300-declarative-services.html).
 Filters can also be applied to a portlet using a `portlet.xml` descriptor or a `@PortletLifecycleFilter` annotation.
-See Portlet 3.0 Specification for details.

 1. Enter the following properties into the `@Component` declaration.

-   - `"javax.portlet.name=[portlet_Name]"`: This property sets the filter's target portlet.
+   - `"javax.portlet.name=[portlet_name]"`: This property sets the filter's target portlet.
-   - `"service.ranking:Integer=100"`: This property sets the filter's ranking, with the higher integers executing first.
+   - `"service.ranking:Integer=[priority]"`: This property sets the filter's ranking, with the higher integers executing first.
 Ensure the filter starts up at the beginning of the filter chain by assigning it the highest ranking.

-1. Override the filter's `doFilter` method to audit the desired aspects of the portlet phase.
+1. Override the filter's `doFilter` method to add the desired functionality.

 The following example uses a `RenderFilter` to audit the render phase for the Blogs portlet.

-## Deploy the Sample Portlet Filter
+## Deploying the Sample Portlet Filter

 ```{include} /_snippets/run-liferay-portal.md
 ```

-Then, follow these step to download, build, and deploy the sample Portlet Filter to the new docker container:
+Then, follow these steps to download, build, and deploy the sample Portlet Filter to the new docker container:

 1. Download and unzip the example module.